-Last week, we discussed the impact of former President Jimmy Carter who had just celebrated his 92nd birthday.
-However, this former president also established the Department of Education in October 1979, so we thought we would list a few of our thoughts on why this department continues to play a key role in society.
+We recently discussed the impact of former President Jimmy Carter had on the United States as Carter had just celebrated his 92nd birthday.
+Carter also established the Department of Education in October 1979, so we thought we would list a few of our thoughts on why this department continues to play a key role in society.
+If you like learning about American History, then you may like to check out our range of Washington DC Tours, or you may also like to read 5 things you probably don't know about Washington DC!

 The United States Department of Education (often referred to as the ED) is a department of Cabinet-level within the United States Government.
 The act to establish the department was signed by former President Jimmy Carter on October 17th, 1979.
 The ED is administered by the US Secretary of Education and it is considered the smallest Cabinet-level department with around 5000 employees.